Neeraj Chopra, India’s Olympic gold medallist, adds a precious Diamond Trophy to his collection

 “They supported me a lot, bahut hi maza aaya sach mein.
 There were quite a few Indian fans, and locals too... crowd helped for sure, and my throws were consistent and the competition was really good for me.”

-The night saw Neeraj add a trophy that he has coveted for a while.
-It was his third appearance in the season finale of Diamond League in Zurich and after finishing fourth and seventh previously (2017 and 2018), he was the favourite on the night in 2022.
+The night saw Neeraj win a trophy that he has coveted for a while.
+It was his third appearance in the season finale of Diamond League in Zurich and after having finished seventh in 2017 and fourth in 2018, he was the favourite on the night in 2022.
 His biggest rival on tour, one of only two men to have defeated him in events since Tokyo last year, Anderson Peters was absent.
 Among the field of final six, Neeraj and Tokyo silver medallist Jakub Vadlejch were always going to compete for the top two spots and the Indian had the edge in recent meetings over the Czech athlete who has a 90+ personal best.

 “I feel very good tonight because it is my first Diamond League win and it is in front of my family... my uncle was here, my friends were also here for the first time in a competition.
 I feel very good to win this trophy in front of them.
 The spectators were very good today, they support me to throw well,” Neeraj added in the interview on Diamond League virtual mixed zone, still looking fresh and sporting a smile late into the night in Zurich and well beyond midnight in India.